 Notification reminder when your quota plan is about to expire goes out a few days before the end of your plan’s validity.
 Make sure to run your experiments in time or contact firstname.lastname@example.org to extend a payment plan.
 After the quota plan has expired, you can still view, access and delete your data, experiments and deployments for 90 more days.

-If you’re not already a user or have just started a trial, be sure to check out this webinar made by my colleague, which provides a brief introduction to operational AI and shows you how to create a deep learning project on the Peltarion Platform.
+If you're not already a user of the platform, get started for free here.
+Also, make sure to check out this webinar by my colleague, which provides a brief introduction to operational AI and shows you how to create a deep learning project on the Peltarion Platform.